Ideas to help create the perfect Christmas tree

 When decorating an artificial tree, be sure to fluff its branches before adding any decorations.
 This adds volume and helps it look as bushy and full as possible.

-Checking that they work saves you decorating your tree, only to later find that your lights don’t work.
-So whether you’ve bought new lights or using an old set, be sure to check that they work first.
+Checking that they work now should prevent you from decorating your tree only to later find that they don’t work.
+So whether you’ve bought new lights or are using an old set, be sure to check that they work first.

 Wrap the lights around the tree, spreading them out evenly as you go, this will give your tree a soft glow.
 Plug them in and switch on once they’ve been arranged.

-Add your decorations.
 Work your way from the bottom of the tree to the top and hang the larger baubles and decorations lower down for a more balanced look.

 Make your tree more personal by creating your own decorations.
 Simply use single colour baubles and a coloured marker.
 Ask your friends and family to write Christmas messages that you can then hang on your tree.Shop baubles

-Finally, place your tree topper on the top to finish your Christmas tree off perfectly.
+Place your tree topper on the top to finish your Christmas tree off perfectly.

 Cover up unsightly tree stands and cables with a tree skirt or even some spare tinsel around the tree’s base.

-Place your beautifully wrapped Christmas presents at the bottom of your tree ready for Christmas morning.
+And lastly, place your beautifully wrapped Christmas presents at the bottom of your tree ready for Christmas morning.
 Check out our range of Christmas wrapping paper to coordinate your presents with your tree for a picture perfect look.